SophShan/Feed_Me_More/README.md

 # DontFeedMe
-A 2D side-scroller game developed using Unity and C# in Visual Studio.
+A 2D side-scroller game developed using Unity and C# in Visual Studio for both Windows and Mac.
 This game implements rigid body dynamics and 2D animation.

 # Videos of the Gameplay